 (June 19, 1623 – August 19, 1662)

 Blaise Pascal was a child prodigy with extraordinary flair for mathematics.
-He gained attention while still a young teen, by propounding his famous Pascal’s Theorem, which he subsequently proved.
-His obsession with calculative algorithms saw him devising mechanical calculators before his 20th birthday.
-Although Wilhelm Schickard produced the first prototypes a few years before Pascal was born, his designs were cumbersome and had very limited uses.
-Thus, he never revived the project.
-By circumventing the Schickard’s problems in his own gadgets, Pascal earned recognition as one of the inventors of what would become the forerunner of modern calculators and computers.
-With interests in theology, philosophy and science, Pascal exchanged ideas with some of the greatest minds of his era: corresponding with Pierre de Fermat on the issues of Probability Theory and Geometric Transformations.
-Their excellent working relationship incurred the wrath of an envious René Descartes, who made sardonic remarks about them.
-Notwithstanding, Paul Dirac would use the basis of this Projective Geometry (more than 250 years after Pascal’s death) to develop the concepts of Quantum Mechanics which won him recognition.
-Pascal’s extensive works on hydrodynamics and vacuums also led him to invent the hydraulic press and the syringe, both of which are still widely used.
-His math treatises (such as the acclaimed De L’Esprit Géométrique and Traité du Triangle Arithmétique) nurtured Christiaan Huygens’ career.
-And when a young Gottfried Leibniz wanted to delve deeper into mathematics, his then tutor Huygens (who venerated Pascal’s brilliance) recommended Pascal’s publications for him.
+He gained attention while still a teenager, by propounding his famous Pascal’s Theorem which he subsequently proved.
+Also, his mastery of calculative algorithms enabled him devise mechanical calculators before turning 20 years.
+Although Wilhelm Schickard developed the first prototypes (in Germany) few years before Pascal was born, his designs were cumbersome and had very limited uses.
+Thus, he suspended the project.
+Unaware of Schickard’s designs, Pascal perfected gadgets which circumvented those problems: earning recognition as one of the inventors of what became the forerunner of modern calculators and computers.
+With interests in science, religion and philosophy, Pascal exchanged ideas with the great minds of his era: corresponding with Pierre de Fermat on topics like Probability Theory and Geometric Transformations.
+Their excellent partnership provoked sardonic remarks from an envious René Descartes.
+Notwithstanding, Paul Dirac would use the basis of this Projective Geometry (about 250 years after Pascal’s death) to develop the concepts of Quantum Mechanics which won him accolades.
+Pascal’s proficiencies in logic, mathematics, physics, and engineering continued to amaze his contemporaries.
+Adept works on hydrodynamics, pressure and vacuums led him to invent the hydraulic press and the syringe: both of which are still widely used.
+His acclaimed treatises (such as: De L’Esprit Géométrique, Essai pour les Coniques, and Traité du Triangle Arithmétique) nurtured Christiaan Huygens’ career.
+And when a young Gottfried Leibniz sought higher scientific knowledge, his then tutor Huygens (who venerated Pascal’s virtuosity) recommended Pascal’s publications for him.